sourcerer-mike/crmp/ROADMAP.md

 - All delete Buttons are links
 - All delete actions are just a flag in the database
+- Duplicate entries (in ..._show)
+- Date to all entities
+- Order recent items by date desc
 - UnitTests for "showAction"

 Version 0.4